 4. Speak the Same Language

-It may sound obvious, but if you speak the language of your customers, they are more likely to trust you.
-The following stats are from an article in the Harvard Business Review:
+It may sound obvious, but if you speak the language of your customers, they are more likely to trust you:

 These two stats alone clearly show the importance of speaking the language of your customers.
 If you want to increase sales overseas and reach more customers, you need to speak their language.